Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Golladay has averaged 33 receiving yards per game in his three career matchups against the Football Team, 15.5 fewer than his over/under for Sunday's game.
+- Against the Football Team, Golladay has averaged 33 receiving yards per game in his three career matchups, 4.5 fewer than his over/under for Sunday's game.

+- In three matchups versus the Football Team, Golladay has not had a TD catch.

-- The Football Team have the NFL's 29th-ranked pass defense this season, surrendering 276.1 yards per game through the air.
+- The 276.1 passing yards the Football Team give up per game makes them the NFL's 29th-ranked pass defense this season.

-- The Football Team have surrendered 33 touchdowns through the air (2.1 per game).
-They are 32nd in the NFL in that category.
+- At 2.1 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.

 Recent Performances

-- Golladay did not record a catch in last week's game versus the Bears.
+- Golladay did not have a catch in last week's game versus the Bears.

-- Golladay has racked up 75 yards in his last three games (25.0 receiving yards per game), reeling in six balls on 17 targets.

 Golladay's New York Teammates